2015 Rutgers Scarlet Knights football team: No. 4 Michigan State

-Away at Indiana
+At Indiana

 Despite a 52–27 Indiana lead in the third quarter, the Scarlet Knights erased the 25-point deficit by converting three fourth-quarter turnovers into touchdowns and took the lead in the game's final seconds with a 26-yard field goal from Kyle Federico.
 Leonte Carroo caught seven passes, for 157 yards and three touchdowns before leaving in the second half with an injured right leg.